PolymathNetwork/polymesh-test-compose/readme.md

   ```
   docker-compose up -d
   ```
-- Snapshots can be taken using [maxsam4/fork-off-substrate](https://github.com/maxsam4/fork-off-substrate). the `fork.json` file obtained from the repo can be saved under the [snapshots](./snapshots) directory and optionally referenced during runs like so:
+- Snapshots can be taken using [maxsam4/fork-off-substrate](https://github.com/maxsam4/fork-off-substrate).
+The `fork.json` file obtained from the repo can be saved under the [snapshots](./snapshots) directory and optionally referenced during runs like so:
   ```
   SNAPSHOT_NAME=<file_name> docker-compose up -d
   ```